kronosvamsi/Basic-Calculator/README.md

+<h2>Basic Calculator </h2>
-Ths is basic project on basic calculator
+This is a basic project on a arithmetic calculations